kg4zow/jms1.info/src/keybase/before.md

 * Check your devices every so often.
 (I check mine every few months.)

     * Check the list of devices.
 You can see this in the Keybase client, or by visiting `https://keybase.io/USERNAME/devices` (substitute your own Keybase username for `USERNAME`, obviously).

-Make sure that the devices you *think* are on the account, are actually there.
-Also make sure that your account doesn't have any devices which shouldn't be there.
+        * Make sure that the devices you *think* are on the account, are actually there.
+        * Make sure that your account doesn't have any devices you don't recognize.
+        * Make sure that any devices you *used* to use, but no longer use, are removed.

     * For phones, tablets, or computers that you may not use every day, make sure their software is up to date (especially the Keybase client itself), and that they are able to log into the account.